Brett Young (singer): 2020–present: Weekends Look a Little Different These Days

 In April 2020, Young released the single "Lady", which he wrote about his wife and daughter.
-It serves as the lead-off single to his third studio album Weekends Look a Little Different These Days, which was released on June 4, 2021.
+It is the lead-off single to his third studio album Weekends Look a Little Different These Days, which was released on June 4, 2021.
 "Lady" reached number one on the Country Airplay chart in April 2021.
-The album's second single "Not Yet" was released the same month.
-However, it was less successful, only peaking at number 37 on the Country Airplay chart, becoming Young's first single to miss the Top 10, as well as his lowest-charting single to date.
+The album's second single "Not Yet" was released in the same month.
+However, it was less successful, only peaking at number 37 on the Country Airplay chart.
+It was Young's first single to miss the Top 10, as well as his lowest-charting single to date and the first to miss number one since his 2016 debut single “Sleep Without You”.
 A third single "You Didn't" was released in November 2021.

-In October 2021, Young released a Christmas album Brett Young & Friends Sing the Christmas Classics.
+In October 2021, he released a Christmas album Brett Young & Friends Sing the Christmas Classics.

 Personal life

-In February 2018, Young got engaged to his girlfriend Taylor Mills.
-The couple wed in Palm Desert, California on November 3, 2018.
-On April 6, 2019, they announced they are expecting their first child in the fall 2019.
+In February 2018, Young and his girlfriend Taylor Mills were engaged.
+They wed in Palm Desert, California on November 3, 2018.
+On April 6, 2019, they announced that they were expecting their first child in the fall 2019.
 Their daughter Presley was born on October 21, 2019.
-On January 27, 2021, they announced they were expecting their second child in summer 2021.
+On January 27, 2021, they announced that they were expecting their second child in summer 2021.
 Their second daughter Rowan was born on July 21, 2021.